Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 On signing, the share purchase agreement, merger agreement or asset purchase agreement (as applicable) is executed.

-On closing, all other ancillary transaction documents are executed, including share transfer deeds, updated stock ledgers, notices to the registrar, board/shareholders’ resolutions and legal opinions.
+On closing, all other ancillary transaction documents are executed, including share transfer deeds, updated shareholder registers, notices to the companies registrar, board/shareholders’, resolutions, shareholder agreements, escrow agreements, paying agent agreements, retention/employment agreements, transition services agreements and legal opinions.

 Are there formalities for the execution of documents by foreign companies?